 The mission of the Engineering Technology program is to (1) sustain a quality, student-centered, industry oriented engineering technology curriculum and (2) prepare students with technical knowledge, real-world problem solving skills, leadership skills, and hand-on abilities to perform effectively in the global marketplace.

-- Will apply the principles of math, science, engineering, and technology to the solution of real-world technical problems.
+- Apply the principles of math, science, engineering, and technology to the solution of real-world technical problems.

-- Will perform as technical leaders in the global marketplace.
+- Perform as technical leaders in the global marketplace.

-- Will effectively use their communication skills in oral, written, visual and graphic modes within interpersonal and team environments.
+- Effectively use their communication skills in oral, written, visual and graphic modes within interpersonal and team environments.

-- Will maintain high standards of professional and ethical responsibility.
+- Maintain high standards of professional and ethical responsibility.